 It’s 11:30 AM on Tuesday, Jan.
 7, and Thousand Oaks High School teacher Heather Austin is teaching her ninth grade English class.
 She gets a seemingly normal text notification from her friend.
-Normal, that is, until she opens it.
+That is, until she opens it.

 “[It] said, ‘Call your parents, because it looks like there’s a fire in the Palisades,’” Austin said.